 John Verver can be contacted through the ACL Services website.

 John is a Chartered Accountant, Certified Management Consultant and Certified Information System Auditor.
-He has served on the Council of the Institute of Management Consultants of B.C. and on a variety of committees of the Institute of Chartered Accountants of B.C.
-He has an honours degree from King's College, University of London, England.
+He has served on the Council of the Institute of Management Consultants of British Columbia and on committees of the Institute of Chartered Accountants of BC.
+He has an honors degree from King’s College, University of London, England.